DIY Aquaponics System 1 Indoors

 The water is heated with a 150w aquarium heater, and lighting is a simple Lithonia 4ft 2 bulb hanging fixture, with two LED bulbs.

-I designed the system to have a low overall electrical requirement, for how much veg it would be able to produce.
+I designed the system to have a low overall electrical requirement, and high vegetable production volume.

 This is part one.
 I thought its was important to share the bare bones, even if the system has been well established by the time of writing this and has evolved into having fountains, more aesthetic clean lines, underwater LED lighting, different mechanical filtration, another tank, and the addition of some game fish.